-South Coast Farm in San Juan Capistrano grows berries, tomatoes, peaches, fennel, onions, basil and figs. Their main crop is strawberries where you can harvest yourself at $2.99 per pound.
+South Coast Farm in San Juan Capistrano grows berries, tomatoes, peaches, fennel, onions, basil, and figs. Their main crop is strawberries where you can harvest yourself at $2.99 per pound.
 As we explored their place, we noticed the beauty of growing crops.
 Each plant was more beautiful than the next.
 The basil plants spoke to us in a very aromatic way.
 Our noses led us to where they resided.
 Both kids were surprised at how much they liked basil nearly immediately based on the aroma.
-We then ran into Fennel, which is a bush like root vegetable.
+We then ran into Fennel, which is a bush like a root vegetable.
 It was the first time we had the pleasure of seeing it grow from under the ground.

 After we finished picking our strawberries, we visited the store to pay for our harvest.
 It was filled with on-site grown fruits and veggies for sale.
-The farm offered other organic products such as ginger, radishes, cilantro, citrus and squash.
+The farm offered other organic products such as ginger, radishes, cilantro, citrus, and squash.
 Produce is picked for sale the same day, which means you get the freshest pick of the crop that day.

 We want to invite you to visit your local farm and support them.
 The prices sometimes are not the best deal in town however you must remember the following.
-The product is always premium quality, freshly picked and vine ripened versus picked two weeks ahead of schedule and ripened in cardboard crates while being imported from Ecuador.
+The product is always premium quality, freshly picked and vine-ripened versus picked two weeks ahead of schedule and ripened in cardboard crates while being imported from Ecuador.
 You can find a local farm by visiting the pick your own website at:

 Southern California offers several farms that you will enjoy visiting.
-Here is list of the farms that we have visited.
+Here is the list of the farms that we have visited.